andreycrane/protected_text/README.md

 # WIP: Protected Text

 Protected Text is a small one page application for storing encrypted notes.
-I've decided to write it to try finite state machines for builing web-applications
+First you have to choose url where your notes will be stored.
+If it's not busy - it's yours.
+Then create notes, choose password and saved them.
+After you can access them anywhere.
+All notes are stored encrypted, nobody can't access them except you, application doesn't store your password.

 ## Main idea

-Main idea of this application is to organize keeping notes, encrypting and decrypting of them.
+I wanted to try finite state machines for building web applications, controlling their behaviour and logic, on real example, that's why I've chosen this simple idea.
+All application logic such as creating notes, saving them, etc. is controlled in the state machine.
+We just have to render UI according to this state.
+Using state machines for building application gives you more control over different user cases.
+What especially important is that we can write unit tests for all of them.
+It increases stability of your code.

 ## Demo